 Chronic stress leads to hormonal imbalances that produce an outbreak and inflammation.

-Prioritize sleep (7-9 hours nightly) for adequate repair and renewal of skin.
+For example, sleep for a minimum of 7 hours a night as sufficient time for repair and renewal of skin.

 3. Maintain personal hygiene